Athletes at large are prone to knee pain and injuries, or groin strain. Regular injuries might indicate that your adductor muscles are weak.

-In this article, you’ll learn why you shouldn’t neglect your adductor strength and flexibility and how to improve it safely and efficiently.
+In this article, you will learn why you shouldn’t neglect your adductor strength and flexibility.
+Consequently, you will learn how to improve it safely and efficiently.

-We’ll suggest some simple adductor exercises to incorporate into your training routine — no need for a gym visit, an adduction machine, or other expensive equipment.
+We will suggest some simple adductor exercises to incorporate into your training routine.

 What Are the Adductor Muscles?